-- 9. A recommendation could be made that companies, using ICT tools, should track, identify and reveal to the consumer the total energy and carbon footprints of product end to end. - 10.
-A recommendation could be made that retailers and others deploy machine-readable energy labelling systems to enable citizens to make low-carbon choices in their daily lives. - 11.
-Cities, utilities and other intermediaries could be called upon to ensure that European citizens are offered the possibility of being billed on a monthly basis. - 12.
+- 10. A recommendation could be made that retailers and others deploy machine-readable energy labelling systems to enable citizens to make low-carbon choices in their daily lives. - 11.
+Cities, utilities and other intermediaries could be called upon to ensure that European citizens are offered the possibility of having monthly bills reflecting their actual consumption of energy. - 12.
 The Commission could recommend that cities and regions through the aegis of Member State regional and public authorities take the lead in establishing multi-sector partnerships to adopt a systemic view of their operations and deploy ICT systems to monitor, manage and control energy usage36. - 13.
 It could be recommended to Member States and their public administrations, as well as regions and cities, to exert greater demand-side pressure through "GreenIT" public procurement.
 The Commission would assist local and regional authorities in their efforts to leverage the green public procurement practices by producing a toolbox with information, sources and methodologies.

-6.2.
+7.2.
 Assessment of Sub-options